abdulghani/blissful-ignorance/notes.md

 it's that particles are compressed in a higher density locus-gravity

-it mimics mortality as a localized cascade though that mortal managed to flip it's own wave function in the existence horizon
+it mimics mortality as a localized cascade though that mortal managed to flip it's own wave function within the same existence horizon

+but mythologically there's no such thing as parent universe or that it's unknowable much like a child don't know existence exist before it was born